googleapis/google-cloud-node/README.md

 - [GitHub Repo][stackdriver-debug-nodejs-repo]
 - [Official Documentation][stackdriver-debug-docs]

-*The source code for the Node.js Cloud Debugger Agent lives in a [separate repo][cloud-debug-nodejs-repo].*
+*The source code for the Node.js Cloud Debugger Agent lives in a [separate repo][stackdriver-debug-nodejs-repo].*

 #### Using the Stackdriver Debug Agent module